KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Year-Progress by ryck](https://github.com/ryck/MMM-Year-Progress)

+1. `Recommendation: dependabot.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Typo: Found `Magic Mirror` in file `MMM-Year-Progress.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Year-Progress.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Yeelight by slametps](https://github.com/slametps/MMM-Yeelight)